oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  An entity that creates SD-JWTs.

 Holder:
 :  An entity that received SD-JWTs from the Issuer and has control over them.
+The term may refer to the actual user, the supporting hardware and software in their possession, or both.

 Verifier:
 :  An entity that requests, checks, and extracts the claims from an SD-JWT with its respective Disclosures.